 Yoga’s Energy Centers: What Science Says About the Chakras

 If you practice a yogic lifestyle in the West, you most likely have been exposed to a myriad of products advertised to “balance your chakras.”
 From essential oil blends to fist-sized crystals to polished rocks, many of these products are designed to be aesthetically pleasing and affordable.
 But do they work?
 More importantly, what do we know about the chakras in the West?
-This article explores the chakra system and investigates their meaning from a scientific perspective.
+This article explores the chakra system and investigates its meaning from a scientific perspective.

 What Are the Chakras?

-At their heart, the chakras are what Hindu spiritual traditions describe as seven centers of concentrated metaphysical energetic positioned from the base of the spine to the crown of the head.
+At their heart, the chakras are what Hindu spiritual traditions describe as seven centers of concentrated metaphysical energy positioned from the base of the spine to the crown of the head.
 The word “chakra” translates to “wheel” in Sanskrit.
 Each chakra is thought to vibrate at its own frequency in a circular pattern, funneling energy from the universe into the body’s energetic system.
-Although the chakra system may be discussed among yoga practitioners, it is often regarded as myth among scientific communities, largely because scientists in the West have conducted very little research on the topic.
+Although the chakra system may be discussed among yoga practitioners, it is often regarded as a myth among scientific communities, largely because scientists in the West have conducted very little research on the topic.

 Anatomical Theories of the Chakras